r0bertinho/capivarOS/README.md

 This is the CapivarOS operating system.
 This is our mascot, Gapy, say hi. ![Logo](https://github.com/r0bertinho/capivarOS/assets/112725039/e4619a98-da3f-4db4-b4b5-1d6316e7bdd4)

-Making short therms, this is just a little project of mine, a lightweight operating system based on this premises:
+Making short terms, this is just a little project of mine, a lightweight operating system based on this premises:
 -   Using the utilities I like best in other OSes;
 -   Discarting the ones I hate;
 -   Maintaining it to being light(no useless stuff);